microsoft/AcademicContent/Data Science Workshops/400 - Image Classification with MMLSpark/4 - Visualize/readme.md

 	}
 	```

 	The values of the respective properties denote the probabilities that the image represents a painting by each of the three artists.
+In this example, the model determined that Van Gogh is most likely the artist of the image that was evaluated.

 1. Create a file named **Dockerfile** (no file-name extension) in the project directory and paste in the following statements before saving the file: